 - Mentor/Protégé will set their schedules for 1:1 meetings based on specific project/goals set at the beginning of the program

 NEW THIS YEAR!

-Mentors and Proteges are invited to join us for a “get to know you” networking session in August.
+Get to know more about the program and how you can participate at our December 17th Happy Hour.
 You’ll enjoy cocktails and appetizers as you get to know one another, discuss goals and objectives, and find your potential pairings.
 We’ll also present a full overview of the new five-month mentor protégé program.
-Exact date time and location coming soon!
+Exact time and location coming soon!

 Apply today to unlock your career potential

 Prior to the start of the program, prospective mentors and proteges will be invited to attend a “get to know you” network session.
 Mentors and proteges will be matched based on alignment of mentor expertise to protégé goals as well as feedback from the networking event.
 Prior to the first meet-up, proteges will be asked to provide a detailed description of a specific project they would like their mentor’s help with during the six-month duration.

 Over the past four years, LaRel has developed programs to drive pipeline, customer expansion and partner affinity for federal extended sales organizations.
 While she specializes in event management – including everything from strategy, vendor relationship and content development for field, industry and online programs, she recently shifted her focus to sales enablement and digital marketing to support the government and defense business unit at FLIR.

 LaRel resides in Maryland and is a graduate of Louisiana State University.
 She is also the co-chair of Government Marketing University’s mentor/protégé program.
 In her downtime, she binges way too many movies and takes different types of textile art classes – most recently spending a week in central Pennsylvania learning to weave on a floor loom.